 Hopefully, you will have identified at least one financial goal.

-How do you check your financial health?
+So how do you check your financial health?

 Your Personal Wealth Inventory